 - ✓ If you and your employees' login credentials are being sold on the dark web.
 We will run a scan on your company, right in front of you, in the privacy of your office if you prefer (results will NOT be emailed or otherwise shared with anyone but you).
-It's RARE that we don't find compromised credentials and I can guarantee what we find will shock and alarm you. - ✓ If your IT systems and data are truly secured from hackers, cybercriminals, viruses, worms and even sabotage by rogue employees. - ✓ If your current backup would allow you to be back up and running again fast if ransomware locked all your files.
-In 99% of the computer networks we've reviewed over the years, the owners were shocked to learn the backup they had would NOT survive a ransomware attack. - ✓ If employees truly know how to spot a phishing e-mail.
-We will actually put them to the test.
+It's RARE that we don't find compromised credentials and I can guarantee what we find will shock and alarm you. - ✓ If your I.T. systems and data are truly secured from hackers, cybercriminals, viruses, worms and even sabotage by rogue employees. - ✓ If your current backup would allow you to be back up and running again fast if ransomware locked all your files.
+In 99% of the computer networks, we've reviewed over the years, the owners were shocked to learn the backup they had would NOT survive a ransomware attack. - ✓ If employees truly know how to spot a phishing e-mail because we will put them to the test.
 We've never seen a company pass 100%.
-Not once. - ✓ If your IT systems, backups and [XXX] are in sync with compliance requirements for HIPAA, GLBA and SOX, and using best practices to ensure...[XXX]. <<NOTE: You will need to update this bullet based on what you can confidently review and comment on.
-You can also remove this bullet if it's not applicable to you or your clients.>>
+Not once.

-If we DO find problems...overlooked security loopholes, inadequate backups, credentials that have been compromised, out-of-date firewall and antivirus software and (often) active malware...on one or more of the PCs in your office, we will propose an Action Plan to remediate the situation that you can have us implement for you if you choose.
+If we DO find problems-overlooked security loopholes, inadequate backups, credentials that have been compromised, out-of-date firewall and antivirus software and (often) active malware-on one or more of the PCs in your office, we will propose an Action Plan to remediate the situation that you can have us implement for you if you choose.